mehwish-Iqbal/Unicorn-Companies-EDA/README.md

 ![Time Founded vs Time to Unicorn](Images/08_time_founded_vs_time_to_become_unicorn.png)

+### Insights
+- With the passage of time, on average, companies are taking less time to reach unicorn status. \ Note: This is a bias that is common in time data—because companies founded in later years have been around for less time.
+Therefore, there is less time to collect data on such companies compared to companies founded in earlier years).
+ ---

 ### 9. Average Valuation Over the Quarters (2020–2021)

 This visualization compares valuation trends across quarters over time.

 ![Average Valuation Over Quarters](Images/09_average_valuation_over_quarters_2020_2021.png)

+### Insights
+- In each quarter, the average valuation of each company that became unicorn was higher in 2020 than in 2021
+- In 2020, Q3 had the highest average valuation.
+There was an uptrend in average valuation from Q1 to Q3
+- In 2021, Q1 had the highest average valuation.
+The average valuation was in a downtrend from Q1 to Q4
+- --